zfit/zfit/docs/data_handling.rst

     data = zfit.data.Data.from_root(root_file, root_tree, branches, branches_alias = None, weights = None)

 The `branches_alias` can be seen as a list of strings that renames the original `branches`.
 The `weights` has two different implementations: (1) either a 1-D column is provided with shape equals to the data (nevents) or (2) a column of the ROOT file by using a string corresponding to a column.
 Note that in case of multiple weights are required, the weight manipulation has to be performed by the user beforehand, e.g. using Numpy/Pandas or similar.

+NB: the implementation of the `from_root` method makes uses of the uproot packages, which uses Numpy to cast bocks of data from the ROOT file as Numpy arrays in time optimised manner.
+This also means that the *goodies* from uproot can also be used by specifying the root_dir_options, such as cuts in the dataset.
+However, this can be applied later when examining the produced dataset and it is the advised implementation of this.

 Import dataset from a pandas DataFrame or Numpy ndarray
 =======================================================